-Our intent is to create from the various applications associated with a collaborative group one document for merit review that consists of the common, identical application materials combined with a set of detailed budgets from the partner institutions.
-Thus, it is very important that every application in the collaborative group be identical (including the title) with the exception of the budget and budget justification pages.
+The Office of Science will use the multiple applications associated with a collaborative group to create one consolidated document for merit review that consists of the common, identical application materials combined with a set of detailed budgets from the partner institutions.
+It is very important that every application in the collaborative group be identical (including the title) with the exception of the budget and budget justification pages.